Skip to content

 A list of all opcodes used in Scratch Script can be found here

-Both the alias and the original are allowed, but aliases are meant to be easier to remember.
+Both the alias and the original are allowed, but macros are meant to be easier to remember.

 move(10);